Andrettin/Andrettin.github.io/_posts/2016-06-18-knowledge.markdown

 ![Goblin Temple]({{ site.url }}/images/goblin_temple.png)

-I leave you with a preview of the Teuton Cleric and a building for the next faction flair pack:
+I leave you with a preview of the Teuton Cleric and of a building for the next faction flair pack:

 ![Teuton Cleric]({{ site.url }}/images/teuton_cleric.gif)